panyeroa1/main-orbit/README.md

 - Save the changes to the `.env.local` file.

+### 10. Configure Live Translator (optional)

+- Set `TRANSLATE_API_URL` to a LibreTranslate-compatible endpoint.
+- Set `TRANSLATE_API_KEY` if your provider requires authentication.

-10. Install Project Dependencies using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.
+11. Install Project Dependencies using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.

-11. Now app is fully configured 👍 and you can start using this app using either one of `npm run dev` or `yarn dev`.
+12. Now app is fully configured 👍 and you can start using this app using either one of `npm run dev` or `yarn dev`.

 **NOTE:** Please make sure to keep your API keys and configuration values secure and do not expose them publicly.